jometzg/azure-openai-ground-up/README.md

     "max_tokens": 10
 }
 ```
-Save and a "send Request" link should appear.
+Replace the 3 placeholders with the values from your Azure OpenAI instance.
+Save and a "Send Request" link should appear.
 Click the link.

 You should get a response like below:
 ```